-without volatility adjustment, the value of the technical provisions increases by NOK 4.2 billion before effect of transitional.
-In Norway, the transitional would have compensated in its entirety.
+Without volatility adjustment, the value of the technical provisions increases by NOK 1,6 billion before effect of transitional.
+In Norway, the transitional would have compensated partly.
 The effect on own funds and solvency margin is described in Chapter E.2 Solvency Capital Requirement and Minimum Capital Requirement.